Adding a Countdown Timer to Your Emails

 In very technical terms an email countdown timer is an animated gif that is created to ‘countdown’ to a future time.
 This is inserted into the body of your email and sent to subscribers on a specific audience list.

 How to add a countdown clock in your email

 Essentially, there are two ways you can display a countdown clock in your emails: you can use HTML to code one, or you can create a GIF file.

 The simplest way is to create a GIF that counts down to your specified date or time.
 If you’ve spent any extended period of time on the internet, you’re probably already somewhat familiar with GIFs.
 A GIF is a compilation of images, which means you can create a countdown sequence by changing one aspect of the image at a time.
 Think of it as a sort of stop motion film – as long as the background doesn’t change, the GIF will move seamlessly between images.
 In the example above, I only changed the numbers on the clock.
 You can also add other animations to the GIF, like changes in color or images.
-We wrote a post on GIFs in ecommerce emails last year, so check it out if you’re looking for inspiration.
-There are many online tools to help you create GIFs – gifmaker.me is what we used to make ours.
+Understanding how best to use GIFs in ecommerce emails is important, and there are many online tools to help you create GIFs – gifmaker.me is what we used to make ours.

 Using Photoshop or any other type of image editor, it’s easy to create the sequence of images you’d like to use.
 Then, all you have to do is upload these images to a site like gifmaker.me to create your own GIF.
 You can also convert a video into a GIF using a tool like Blog GIF.

 Alternatively, you can code your own countdown clock using HTML.
-RMK Web Design has some snippets of code that you can copy into your emails.
+Countdowntimer has some snippets of code that you can copy into your emails.

-You can add a GIF in exactly the same way you would insert an image using Klaviyo’s image uploading tool.
+You can add a GIF in exactly the same way you would insert an image using the image uploading tool in your email marketing platform.
 A countdown clock would be especially effective in the final email leading up to the start of sales, with an hour or so left on the clock.